b-kennedy0/website-archive/apps.md

 title: My Apps
 layout: page
 ---
-### The server that hosts the apps costs to keep running - If you like these apps, please consider [supporting me](https://monzo.me/bradleykennedy5/?d=Support%20for%20Apps).
+### If you like these apps, please consider [supporting me](https://monzo.me/bradleykennedy5/?d=Support%20for%20Apps) to cover the cost of the server.
 ### Thank you!

 ---